2017-2018 Life Groups

 Acts-Acts is the story of the early church, but it’s also the story of the church today.
 We’ll read and talk about the new and exciting ways that God was moving, and we’ll see them dealing with some of the same difficulties that face the church today.
 While church life was not smooth sailing for the early church, we’ll take comfort in seeing that even in the midst of difficulties, they were able to move the gospel forward in dynamic ways—and so can we.

-The most basic foundational truths of our Christian faith are addressed in the book of Romans.
-Join us for an in depth walk through one of the most powerful and challenging letters ever written.
-We will deal with topics including: man's sin and condemnation, judgement, God's righteousness, forgiveness, Christ's substitutionary death, grace, redemption, sanctification, God's sovereign choice, man's free will, submission to authorities, and more.
+Romans-The most basic foundational truths of our Christian faith are addressed in the book of Romans.
+As we continue our two year study we will continue to discuss topics including: man's sin and condemnation, judgement, God's righteousness, forgiveness, Christ's substitutionary death, grace, redemption, sanctification, God's sovereign choice, man's free will, submission to authorities, and much more.
 Our hope is to become more faithful and functional believers in a lost world.

 Kyle & Laci Keltz

 Genesis-“This semester we are studying Genesis with an emphasis on themes from biblical theology.
 In particular, we will focus on the themes of God’s presence, Christ typology, and covenants.

 Chad & Brianna Sales

 Matthew/Leviticus-We are interested in studying the sacrifice of Christ, not animal sacrifice.
 Levitical rituals are obsolete for the Christian, but they provide immense relevance for believers today because it was in terms of these sacrifices that Jesus himself and the early church understood His atoning death.
 If we wish to walk in Jesus’ footsteps and model our thoughts after His, we should attempt to understand the sacrificial system of Leviticus.